Liopun/hirepipe/README.md

 # hirepipe
- A hiring platform made using AngularJS
+ A Rwandan based hiring platform made using AngularJs and Ionic Framework.